molcik/bootstrap-flat/README.md

 ## Getting started

 ###Example
-You can navigate to [https://molcik.github.io/bootstrap-flat/](https://molcik.github.io/bootstrap-flat/) where are shown all components on one page.
+You can navigate to [EXAMPLE page](https://molcik.github.io/bootstrap-flat/) where are shown all components on one page.

 ###Precompiled Boostrap
 Here is precompiled bootstrap-flat for out off the box usage: